Transformation and symmetries for the Andrews-Garvan crank function: Introduction

 \begin{theorem} Let $p > 3$ be prime.
 Then the function

 is a weakly holomorphic modular form of weight $1$ on the group $\Gamma_0(p^2) \cap \Gamma_1(p)$, where $\Cpz{z}=q^{\frac{-1}{24}}C(\zeta_p^{\ell},q)$. \end{theorem}

 This result is analogous to the modularity of the rank generating function that was studied in \cite{Ga19}.
-There we also considered the modularity and transformation of elements of the $p$-dissection of the rank generating function defined as follows.
-We note that in the definition for the rank dissection elements $\mathcal{K}_{p,m}^{(R)}(\zeta_p^d;z)$, we have two cases pertaining to whether $-24m$ is a quadratic residue or non-residue modulo $p$.
-Throughout \cite{Ga-Ri}, we refer to the rank dissection elements by $\mathcal{K}_{p,m}(\zeta_p^d;z)$.
-We have added the superscript $(R)$ here to distinguish from our crank dissection elements which we define later.
+There the author also considered the modularity and transformation of elements of the $p$-dissection of the rank generating function.
+We note that in the definition for these rank dissection elements $\mathcal{K}_{p,m}(\zeta_p^d;z)$, there are two cases pertaining to whether $-24m$ is a quadratic residue or non-residue modulo $p$ {\cite[Definition 1.4]{Ga-Ri}}.
+In case of the crank generating function, we have the following analogous expression for elements of the dissection and subsequent modularity results.
+These dissection elements do not feature the correction factor involving the series $\Phi_{p,a}(q)$ as in the definition of the rank dissection elements $\mathcal{K}_{p,m}(\zeta_p^d;z)$ where the series $\Phi_{p,a}(q)$ appears in the case when $-24m$ is a quadratic residue modulo $p$ {\cite[Definition 1.4 (ii)]{Ga-Ri}}. \begin{definition} For $p>3$ prime, $s_p=\frac{1}{24}(p^2-1)$, $0 \le m \le p-1$ and $1 \le \ell \le p-1$, define